SureshPriyankara9902/Birds-classification-fastAPI-Application/README.md

 *Features*

 1. Classify bird species from an image.
+2. calculate the probability of birds speies
-2. Access bird class labels through a GET request.
+3. Access bird class labels through a GET request.
-3. REST API using FastAPI framework.
+4. REST API using FastAPI framework.
-4. Deployed with a pre-trained ResNet-50 model.
+5. Deployed with a pre-trained ResNet-50 model.

 *Files Included*